AuroraDAO/dcasset/README.md

 # dcasset

 This repository contains the latest revision of the DCAsset contract system.
 The source code of the live contracts is also verified on [http://etherscan.io](http://etherscan.io).
-Refer to [http://decentralized.com](http://decentralized.com) for the contract addresses (token addresses are available via link in Website footer).
+Refer to [http://decentralized.com](http://decentralized.com) for the contract addresses (token addresses are available via [this link](https://www.decentralizedcapital.com/#/tokens)).

 ## High-level overview